Q. Do I need experience to go whitewater rafting?

 Q. How cold is the water?

-A. The waters of the Bow River and the Kananaskis River average 5C in the summer.
+A. The waters of the Bow River and the Kananaskis River range from 6 to 12C in the summer.

 Q. Are we going to be freezing the whole time?